 There are two distinct types of support for the Fair, both of which are valuable to its mission: to encourage more students to learn about science by doing their own science fair projects and to recognize them and their mentors for their efforts.
-Science Fair Donors support the direct costs of the Fair which benefit all participants, while Award Sponsors provide awards (other than core Fair awards) directly to individual students.
+Science Fair Donors support the direct costs of the Fair which benefit all participants, while Award Sponsors provide awards (other than core Fair awards) directly to participating students.

 Science Fair Donors

 Although the California State Science Fair is the official science fair of the State of California, it is not directly funded by the State.
 The Fair is hosted by the California Science Center with its operational details and budget managed by the non-profit California Science Center Foundation.
 The Fair cannot fulfill its mission without major external funding.

 Science Fair Donors provide financial support for the direct operational expenses of the event for the benefit of all participants, including such items as: awards for student winners; facility rental and audio/visual services for the opening ceremony and awards ceremony; rental of tables and chairs for project display; printed materials; Fair photography; promotional items; and limited staffing.